themesberg/flowbite/content/getting-started/quickstart.md

 Learn how to <a href="{{< ref "getting-started/django" >}}">install Tailwind CSS and Flowbite with Django</a>.

+## Flask

+Check out the Flask integration guide with Tailwind CSS and Flowbite to set up all technologies and start developing with a micro framework combined with the UI components from Flowbite.

+Learn how to <a href="{{< ref "getting-started/flask" >}}">install Tailwind CSS and Flowbite with Flask</a>.

 ## Github repository

 The source files are also available to be cloned or downloaded from the official <a href="https://github.com/themesberg/flowbite">FlowBite Github repository</a>.
 Don't forget to give it a star if you appreciate the project.